MicrosoftDocs/azure-reference-other/studio-module-reference/train-vowpal-wabbit-version-8-model.md

     - **SVMLight** is a format used by some other machine learning tools.

 6. Select the option, **Use cached results**, if you don't want to load the data from storage each time the experiment is re-reun.
-Assuming no other parameters have changed and a valid cache can be found, Studio uses a cached version of the data.
+Assuming no other parameters have changed and a valid cache can be found, Studio (classic) uses a cached version of the data.

      If this option is deselected, the module always reads the data from storage.

 7. Run the experiment.

-8. When training is complete, right-click the output and select **Save as Trained Model** to save the model to your Studio workspace.
+8. When training is complete, right-click the output and select **Save as Trained Model** to save the model to your Studio (classic) workspace.

 ### <a name="bkmk_Retrain"></a> Retrain an existing Vowpal Wabbit model